 Exterior looks nice but the interior...

-A basket with homemade potato chips and bread arrives promptly accompanied by some olive oil.
-The chips were very addictive so I never got to the bread but I'm sure it was good.
+A basket with homemade potato chips and bread arrived promptly accompanied by some olive oil.
+The chips were very addictive so I never got to the bread, but I'm sure it was good.

 I started with the American Style Kobe Beef Meatballs with Caciocavallo cheese in a tomato sauce.
 Very tender meatballs with a really beefy flavor served in a HOT bowl and the tomato sauce was really rich and delicious.

 This is the Tagliatelle Bolognese with Braised Veal, Beef, Pork and Tomato Sauce.
 The sauce was meaty, rich and really excellent, but the hero here was the pasta!
 Light, silky smooth and cooked perfectly.
 This is a deceivingly simple looking dish, but an enormous amount of work goes into getting this just right.
 The pasta!

 I was stuffed and then the tray of DOOM appeared.
 They, of course, have an in-house pastry chef and I can not remember all the dishes but the wiggly Panna Cotta with fresh berries caught my eye.

 Look at this!
 The Panna Cotta was outstandingly delicious as was the impeccable fresh fruit.
 Again a very simple dish, just heat cream and milk, mix in some gelatine and vanilla and you are done.
 Not really, again it takes a lot of experience to get this just right and of course, they do.
 Another excellent dish and what a way to end the meal.
 The service was impeccable, the manager stopped by to make sure everything was all right and I noticed him circulating and talking to the guests.
 The waitstaff all looked neat, I noticed at Capital Grille that the staffs jackets didn't really fit and that made the whole place look a bit sloppy.

 Full disclosure.
 This was paid for by Davio'S but all opinions are my own.